Vluurie/NAER/README.md

 - **User-Interface**: Enjoy a straightforward and intuitive user interface for a hassle-free configuration process.

   Note: Bosses and Alias Tagged Enemies who are needed for the Game Logic are not altered.
 So u can play normally the story.
-  For now it was tested mostly for the complete prolouge.
+  For now it was tested mostly for the complete prologue.
   Big enemies in small places can bug, this is totally normal.
+  Sometimes some enemies that spawn from the top are staying on the top, simply shoot them down.
+  If u found anything really annoying or u cannot continue the game because of some issue that is from an enemy.
+Feel free to join the Modding Discord and try to ask for help.

 ## Installation for Users